 Kiosk Mode functionality can be enabled and disabled from the System Policy section of the Advanced tab, and administered from the Kiosk Mode section, which provides check boxes to enable Kiosk Mode for smart card users, non-smart card users, or both.
+Enabling and disabling Kiosk Mode for individual tokens is described in "Overriding Kiosk Mode Policy" on page 166.

-Note - Before enabling Kiosk Mode you must configure it with the utconfig utility.
+Note - Before enabling Kiosk Mode, you must configure it with the utconfigutility.